Creating a group of instances with fixed IP addresses

 You can use tags and variables to create a group of VM instances with predefined internal and public IP addresses.

-To create an instance group with fixed IP addresses:
+To create a group of instances with fixed IP addresses:

 -